eeoluus/ma-thesis/README.md

 5. Plot t-heatmaps from condition differences using permutation_hmaps.py
 6. Form data points on the basis of reaction times and condition differences with data_points.py
 7. Plot reaction times and percentage of correct responses using hitrate_rt_plots.py
+8. Perform statistical analysis and plot the model and the data with statistics.r